 Mamet returns to Broadway after a two-year absence with two shows that might overlap: a revival of "Glengarry Glen Ross" with Pacino and Cannavale, and his new play, "The Anarchist," debuting at the same time with Debra Winger and LuPone.

 The playwright isn’t the only one with two dueling shows.
 Thomas Meehan, who wrote the book for "Annie," also wrote the story of "Chaplin," a new musical opening in September that depicts the life of film icon Charlie Chaplin.
-It will go up against a new production of "Annie" with Finneran as Miss Hannigan.

 The romantic comedy "The Performers," about two guys who reconnect at the Adult Film Awards in Las Vegas, will open in November starring Winkler and Jackson, likely with plenty of sex puns.
 It will immediately face-off against "Scandalous," a musical with book and lyrics by TV host Kathie Lee Gifford about the American evangelical leader Aimee Semple McPherson, who preached about a return to simple biblical Christianity.
 Questions of faith and religion also get tossed about in Craig Wright’s play "Grace," with Rudd and Asner.